 - Estimate the depth of the water.
 Avoid driving through water which comes to the middle of your tyre.
 Even if you avoid being swept away you risk serious damage to your car.
 Most drivers risk driving through a pool of water but roads which collect water are more vulnerable to collapse and it is easy to underestimate their depth

-- Drive in the middle of a road where the water is at its lowest
+- Drive in the middle of a road where the water is usually at its lowest

 - Pass one car at a time, and do not drive through water against oncoming vehicles

 - Never drive through fast flowing water.
-It only takes 15cm to touch the bottoms of most cars and consequently cause loss of control or stalling.
+It only takes 15cm to touch the bottoms of most cars and consequently cause loss of control.
 Your car tyres will lift off the tar at 30cm of water where you can lose control or get washed away.
 Even 4x4s can be washed away in 60cm of water

 - If too late to avoid, drive slowly and steadily through while in first or second gear or the lowest gear in automatic vehicles